-A few know that it’s not enough just to eat properly - it’s also important to drink properly.
-Yet, people forget to do it regularly so that’s a problem that your app can solve.
+Most people know that it’s not enough to just eat healthy - it’s also important to drink enough.
+Still, people forget to do it regularly, so that’s a problem that your app can solve.

-Developing such a feature isn’t a rocket science so it won’t cost you much.
+Developing such a feature isn’t challenging in terms of technology so it won’t cost you that much.
 Actually, all you need is a screen where people can enter their water intakes, get reminders and check if they’re properly hydrated.

 UI design idea: an animated glass or a bottle that is filled with water as the user logs more intakes is a nice way to make a fitness app more interactive and catchy.

-We have hundreds of different foodstuffs in our supermarkets so it’s just impossible to remember how useful or not they are.
-And it’s even more difficult to keep the balance of carbohydrates, protein, sugar, and fat in this way.
+We have so many different types of food in our supermarkets, so it’s just impossible to know what’s healthy and what isn’t all of the time.
+Moreover, it’s even more difficult to keep up the right balance of carbohydrates, protein, fat and fiber in the diet.

-For this purpose it’s enough to allow your application using the camera of a smartphone to scan barcodes and integrate a database of goods to provide users with info about calories and nutrients.
-Yet, it’s often the main difficulty - to find a complete barcode database of products and their nutrients.
-However, we’ll provide you with a few a bit later 🙂
+For this purpose, it’s enough to allow the camera feature in your application and integrate a database of goods that will provide users with information about calories and nutrients.
+Finding a somewhat complete barcode database of products and the information about them is often the main difficulty, that we will give you a bit later.

-Except for hydration measurement, a cool sports app should also let users monitor their food intakes.
-Thus, they will be able to count how much calories they take during a day and how their nutrition can be improved.
+Except for hydration measurement, a cool sports app should also let its users monitor their food intake.
+Thus, they will be able to count how many calories they consume every day and how their nutrition can be improved overall.

-Meal shortcuts, a quick calorie estimator and barcode scanner will help you achieve the best UX on this screen.
+Meal shortcuts, a quick calorie estimator, and a barcode scanner can help you achieve the best UX on this screen.

-Finally, let’s not forget about people who consider fitness as part of their lifestyle.
-They won’t be satisfied with just distance and sleep tracking tools, so you should offer them some unique value.
+Finally, let’s not forget about people who consider fitness to be a part of their lifestyle.
+They won’t be satisfied with just distance and sleep tracking tools, so you should offer them some unique value as well.
 What can it be?
-Well, the features and tools that will make their training even more effective and comfortable.
+Well, features and tools that can make their training even more effective.

-Therefore, you should offer your users real-time accesses and a possibility to record the history of every run through the integration with the tracking features (this includes a map/route, total distance and time, calories burned, pace per minute, changes in heart rate).
+Therefore, you should offer your users real-time access and the possibility to record the history of every run through the integration of certain tracking features such as maps/routes, total distance and time, calories burned, pace per minute, changes in heart rate, etc.

-A pretty simple feature that allows keeping the record of workouts/runs.
-Thus, users can look back at their previous accomplishments, analyze them and discover even better ways to achieve goals.
+A pretty simple feature that allows keeping record of workouts/runs.
+With its help, users can look back at their previous accomplishments, analyze them and discover even better ways to achieve their goals.

-Last but not least.
-This feature is necessary to develop a fitness app that will be popular among gym visitors who don’t want to spend a lot of money on personal coach and training.
-Yet, it’s also difficult for them to draw up own training program and be sure that they perform all the exercises in a right way.
-And that’s when this feature comes in handy!
+And last but not least, the digital coach feature is necessary to develop a fitness app that will be popular among gym visitors who don’t want to spend a lot of money on personal coaches and training.
+However, it’s still difficult for such clients to come up with their own training programs and be confident that they execute all the exercises correctly; that’s exactly where this feature comes in handy!

-So, a cool digital coach includes 2 following parts:
+So, a cool digital coach includes the following:

-Finally, don’t forget to implement several features that can increase user engagement.
+Finally, when create a fitness app don’t forget to implement several features that can increase user engagement.
 Let’s quickly review them!

-Social media is the trend that as powerful as fitness.
+Social media is a trend that is just as powerful as fitness.
 People are literally spending hours scrolling feeds, sharing photos, retweeting and chatting with friends.
-So use it to your advantage in your fitness app development!
+So use it to your advantage!